dedalusj/aws-pubsub-benchmark/README.md

 ## Running

-The `benchmark.sh` bash script is the entry point to run the benchmark and clean the resources afterwards.
-There are two commands:

-* `./benchmark.sh run <bucket_name>`.
-The run command will create the required AWS resources and run the benchmark.
-Bucket name is the name of the S3 bucket created as part of the pre-requisites.
-The results will be available in AWS X-Ray.
-In particular the latency distribution for every pub/sub and messaging system will be shown as `<system>_delivery` as leaf nodes of the `pubsub-benchmark-EntryFunction` in the X-Ray service map.
-By clicking on the various `<system>_delivery` you can see the latency distribution for each service.
-* `./benchmark.sh clean`.
-The clean command will delete the AWS CloudFormation stack created as part of the run command leaving no dangling AWS resources.
+The `benhcmark.py` is the entry point for running the benchmark.
+This can be done with the command `pipenv run benchmark --bucket <s3_bucket_name>`.
+This command will create the CloudFormation stack, invoke the necessary lambda functions, compute and print the statistics and finally destroy the stack to leave a clean environment.

+Several options are available to tune the parameters of the benchmark, use `pipenv run benchmark --help` to discover them all.